 Relationship building goes hand in hand with researching the funder.
 As you whittle down your list of potential funders be sure to ask who and what they have funded in the past and how much.
 This will help inform your ask when you submit the application.
 You can also learn a great deal about a funder’s history with their 990-form data.
 Full how-to here.

 It takes all our might to not go off on this tip!
 In our opinion, this is the MOST important step you take to know you are focusing on the right grants in the first place.
-We dedicate an entire module in Grant Writing: From Start to Funded to it.
+We dedicate an entire module in Grant Writing Unicorn Collective to it.

-If you want to go deeper on this topic, check out Chapters 5 and 6 in our free audiobook on the grant writing process here.
+If you want to go deeper on this topic, check out Chapters 4, 5, and 13 in our book, How to Write a Grant: Become a Grant Writing Unicorn.

 Once you have a manageable list of funders to consider, schedule a call with a program officer.
 Be sure to check if any of your board members already have a relationship with the funding organization.
 If so, ask them to coordinate an introduction.
 In this meeting, your goal is NOT to sell your organization/project/program.
 It is to be curious.
 It is to learn.
 It is to objectively evaluate if your organizations are a good fit for each other.